You may need a study permit to live in Norway for more than three months. See which immigration rules apply to you.

 Application Fee for a Study Permit: NOK 5,400 payable to the Norwegian Government.
 Please note that the amount is subject to change.

-Degree-seeking students with citizenship from outside EU/EEA: Proof of Finance
+Degree-seeking students with citizenship from outside EU/EEA and Switzerland: Proof of Finance

 The Norwegian Directorate of Immigration (UDI) requires you to transfer money to a deposit account in order to secure a study permit (please note that this does not apply to exchange students from BI's partner universities).